This is a great resource for answers, help, & advice to aquarium and pond questions not found elsewhere; With regular posts & article updates.

 In our research; we use aquaculture, horticulture, medical, & university research to compile many of our articles.

-Plaster of Paris or Tums; Use in Aquariums, Ponds
+Plaster of Paris, Gypsum, or Tums; Use in Aquariums, Ponds

 By Carl Strohmeyer